tiagoanoliveira/LDTS/README.md

 - **Extras**
   - **Score** - The score depends on the level reached and the amount of coins collected across the levels.
+  - **HP** - When the Heroman touches a wild creature his HP goes down by one.
+If it eventually reaches 0, its game over.

 ### MOCKUPS